pfrug/dbHelper/README.md

 # DbHelper
-The method **sqlfromBindings** convine Builder functions toSql() and getBindings() to obtain as a result the SQL that is going to be executed.
+The method **sqlFromBindings** convine Builder functions toSql() and getBindings() to obtain as a result the SQL that is going to be executed.

 ## Usage